-The political science prof was dead.
+The political science professor was dead.
 He had killed his two sons, then committed suicide.
-This insanity was just disturbing!
+This insanity was just disturbing.
 And I wasn’t even in one of his classes.
 Nevertheless, the college faculty realized the shock and were nice enough to provide a service to those students whom this news hit the hardest.

 Here at Benedictine, things are different.
 Most of us being in our teens or tweens, we are already predisposed to certain emotion meltdowns.
 But it becomes hardest to control when we lose someone who is dear to us.
 My best friend, Max Von Arx, died at the age of 18.
 He was attending Steubenville University.
 He fell in a hiking accident on October 20th, 2017.